How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 When You’re Receiving Benefits

 If you’re already receiving disability checks and getting appropriate medical treatment, that’s a good start.
-During this time, our team will collect your medical records, payroll history, and documentation of the benefits you’ve received.
+During this time, our team will collect your medical records, payroll history, and documentation of the benefits you’ve received to make sure you’re getting all of the benefits you deserve.
 This ensures that if anything changes—like if benefits stop or medical care is denied—we are ready to act quickly on your behalf.

 Filing a Complaint with the Workers’ Compensation Administration (WCA)

 This step is designed to resolve disputes without a trial.
 However, not all mediations end in agreement.
-If you and the insurance company can’t settle, the mediator will issue a Recommended Resolution (RR).
+If you and the insurance company can’t settle, the mediator will issue a Recommended Resolution (RR) in writing to both parties.

 What Happens After Mediation